 Country: We consider companies primarily based in the U.S., Canada and Europe that follow familiar accounting standards and reporting requirements.

 Financial health: We seek to exclude companies that have a credit quality below investment grade and weak ﬁnancial strength.

 Size: Larger companies usually have a longer track record of success, a broader base of customers and sales, and management depth.
 We consider companies with at least $2.5 billion in market valuation and at least $1 billion in annual revenue for coverage.

 Fundamental analysis: Once companies meet the above criteria, our analysts perform a deep dive into a company’s ﬁnancial and operating history and project future earnings, cash ﬂow and a fair value of the company.

 We believe paying dividends is one important measure of a quality stock.
 A company’s ability to raise dividends consistently can demonstrate proﬁtability.
 Companies that have excess cash ﬂow and strong ﬁnancial positions often choose to pay dividends to attract and reward their shareholders.
 As a result, they’re often less volatile than stocks that don’t pay dividends.

 But beware of reaching for high yields.
-A higher-yielding stock could be a signal that investors are concerned about whether the company can continue to pay its dividend.
+A higher-yielding stock could be the result of a declining stock price and a signal that investors are concerned about whether the company can continue to pay its dividend.
 We’ve found these stocks are most at risk of cutting their dividends.

 2. Diversify your stock positions

 Diversifying your investment portfolio can help protect against market ﬂuctuation.
 Look at the following factors as you plan to diversify:

 Asset allocation: Your portfolio’s asset class mix is one of the most important factors in determining performance.
 Look at the size of a company (or its market capitalization) and its geographical market — U.S., developed international or emerging market.